|

 Typhoons and heavy rain frequently cause landslides, causing roads to be cut.
 Local busses and jeepneys operate between landslides to ferry people around, but it can be a big problem if you have a private car.
 If you want to travel in the mountains during the wet season, it is best to do so at the beginning of your holidays - delays will then not cause you to miss your flight out of the Philippines.

 Typhoons, heavy downpours, and long continuous rain can cause severe flooding in Manila.
 Because much of Manila is at sea level, or below, flood waters can stay for a very long time.
-Only when the ocean tides are low, will the water drain away.
+Only when the ocean tides are low will the water drain away.

 Typhoon Awareness